skip to Main Content

 Automotive ethernet simplifies vehicle development

 Ethernet is a shared resource, so it is no longer required to run point-to-point connections between different subsystems.
 This change reduces the total weight of the wires, improves assembly complexity, and improves vehicle efficiency.
-Ethernet allows easier development and is also easier to debug, making it easy to determine the location of faults and more possible to diagnose and repair problems, in some cases purely through software.
+Ethernet allows easier development and debugging, making it easy to determine the location of faults and more possible to diagnose and repair problems, in some cases purely through software.

 Software defined vehicles can employ a range of modern networks such as automotive ethernet